 Morgado adds that the vision for a good customer experience is about delivering the customer's desired service.
 The creation of a frictionless customer experience through smartphone apps can help the meal ordering process.

 It can help to make processes faster and more convenient.
-In short, the kind of success relies on strong technology-focused leadership—something the CTO is uniquely positioned to provide.
+In short, kind of success relies on strong technology-focused leadership—something the CTO is uniquely positioned to provide.

 What can CTOs do?